Aminul Islam (poet): Publication on Aminul Islam's Poetry

-In his poetic vocabulary we notice spontaneous strolling of words from mythical and legendary fables and maxims, historical events, mystical gleves, traditional old country shades of nature-bound corny and ritualistic rustic life, bureaucratic phraseologies of deceiving senses, absorbing lingo-tongues from foreign paroles, most modern scientific and technological terminology and so on; and thus he fabricates a complex fusion of folksy, colloquial, dialectic, demotic, hierarchic and academic flavours of acoustic dealings in his poetry.

 For this wide variety and diversity of sources of his philological fervours his similies, metaphors, conceits, alliterations, allusions, pictography, imagery and all other rhetorical and prosodic ingredients are found significantly rich and unique."

 Evaluating and Appreciating poetic style of Aminul Islam critic and Principal of Bangladesh Co-operative Academy Anjan Kumar Sarkar in one of his articles said "He has personified all his subjects or objects.
 It is his speciality to make the object the subject.
 He has shown a great artistic capacity to make the romantic poems very simple easily enjoyable through dialogues and soliloquies and ventriloquism.
 His words come like the tide of the river very silently but completely, like the frost that covers the face of the earth, or the like the photoperiodic energy that makes the flower bloom.

-He has a magic power over words, they come winged at a heat, on the spur of the occasion and have all the truth and vividness which arise from an actual impression of the objects.
-His religious zeal, political faith and attitude is secular but sound.
-Where there is injustice, lawlessness, brutality, suppression and oppression of the poor or women folk, his pen is uncompromised and unyielding there.

-After the great Bengali poet Jibananada Das, no where except in Aminul Islam’s so many rivers, markets and bazars, fields and meadows, boatmen and boats, mythology and archeology, hills and plains, birds and flowers are found.
+After the great Bengali poet Jibananada Das, nowhere except in Aminul Islam’s so many rivers, markets and bazars, fields and meadows, boatmen and boats, mythology and archeology, hills and plains, birds and flowers are found.
 He is indebted to his ancestral birthplace, the rivers flowing by his village, soil and nature of his village, He very innocently admitted this debt he bears in mind with gratitude.
 The Padma, the Shitalaxma, the Mohananda, the Pagla-Pangashmari and many other rivers are still fresh in his memory, and they move swiftly and smoothly in his dreams."